- 1 There is a hierarchy between God and humankind—like there’s a chain of command in any organization.

 - God gives the instruction

 - Humans are the recipient of this instruction

 - Humans receive the rules

 - Humans have a free choice to follow or not follow God’s instructions.
 In other words, to follow or not follow God’s rules

 - There’s no coercion from God, just clear instruction.
 God is not a bully

 Let’s come down to earth and put government and leadership, any governing body of any organization in the driver’s seat, and apply these same seven principles.

 This organization, which oversees, whatever form it might take—top-down, collegiate, bottom-up—is necessary to establish the orderly conditions that bring peace.
 Peace is not the cause of organization and order; peace does not precede union and stability; it’s the other way round.
 Organization and order are mainstay reasons for peace.
-Orderliness leads to harmony.
+Orderliness and hierarchy lead to harmony.
 There is no anarchy, disorder, or turmoil in the Garden of Eden, for example.

 To reach the proper organization, there are several clear-cut stages, which we’ll see below.
 Where these elements are absent, the result is the opposite of peace: chaos.
 (Of course, some confusion creates drama, as we’ll see later on!)

 1. Organization of the Leadership Chain of Command—Hierarchy (of the garden of Eden scene)